Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 Stranger.
 They have no idea you exist yet - everyone in your audience started here at some point.

 Aware.
 They've encountered you somewhere, whether that's a post, a recommendation, a search result.
 They know you exist - and they might come back, or they might not.
+Sometimes they're just lurking in the background - maybe they've been consuming your content but they've never left a comment, replied to an email or sent a DM.

 Audience.
 Regular consumers of your content who show up consistently.
 Usually you'll see some engagement from these folks - a like here, a comment there, a reply to a newsletter.
 They're part of your community in a real sense, even if you don't know their names.